naumazeredo/codesketch/README.md

 - No visual feedback
 - Too many lines for very basic programs
 - Too many library includes for very basic programs
-- Very mechanical and little creative
+- Too mechanical and little creative

 So, the usual programming learning environment seems to discourage students instead of motivating them.
 Of course many still love from the very beginning,